hosafxd/dungeon7/README.md

 - A C compiler (e.g., GCC)
 - Make utility

+Please ensure in main.c -> saveGame, loadGame, listSaves path file matching to your .../Dungeon7/saveload

 ### Steps to Build and Run the Game:
 1. **Clone the Repository**:
    ```bash